lunakittyyy/PiHUD/README.md

   - [x] GPU model (NVIDIA only for now)
   - [ ] Network interface Tx
   - [ ] Network interface Rx

+## Requirements
+- .NET 9
+  ### Client
+  - LAN connection
+  - Any TTY or terminal emulator
+  ### Server
+  - LAN connection
+  - Basic coreutils (sed, grep, free, etc.)
+  - nvidia-smi (AMD GPU support will only come until I either personally get one or it is contributed)